 Just for the record, terrorism was not behind the 2015 avian influenza outbreak.
 The culprit was bad farming practices.
 Anyone with a basic understanding of raising poultry knows that packing together huge numbers of birds of any kind, especially in dark confined spaces like modern factory-farms, is an invitation to disaster.
 We are our own terrorists.

 My family was once in the pountry business in Nebraska.
 George Oberg, my great uncle, started the Oberg Hatcheries, training his sons, nephews, and in-laws in the trade.
-"Best in Chix Since '26" was one of the advertising slogans.
+"Quality Chix Since '26" was one of the advertising slogans.
 Those with a George Oberg connection ran hatcheries for decades in Schuyler, Fremont, Columbus, Leigh, Ceresco, Imperial, and Fairbury.
 George Oberg became a member of the Nebraska Poultry Hall of Fame, which is located on the campus of the University of Nebraska Institute of Agriculture and Natural Resources.

 But the Univesity no longer has a Poultry Science department.
 It went the way of Oberg Hatcheries when corporate agriculture took over the poultry industry.
 And now Congress is trying to use the excuse of terrorism to try to clean up the mess that has resulted.